gnebbia/statistics_notes/introduction_to_statistics/2_exploring_data/exploring_data.md

 * Median (midpoint of the distribution, or 50th percentile), we just order data and then get the central value, so we can say that 50% of the population is below or equal to that value
+* Geometric mean, A geometric mean is often used when comparing different items—finding a single "figure of merit" for these items—when each item has multiple properties that have different numeric ranges.
+For example, the geometric mean can give a meaningful "average" to compare two companies which are each rated at 0 to 5 for their environmental sustainability, and are rated at 0 to 100 for their financial viability.
+    We require all values to be positive to use the geometric mean.
 * Mode (most frequent observation), not very useful for numerical data
 * Midrange (this is rarely used) it is basically an average with only max and min values, this is used for example with temperatures